 Child Nutrition Fund - The child nutrition fund consists of monies derived from federal and state financial assistance and food sales.
 This fund is used to account for the various nutrition programs provided to students.
-The District operates their child nutrition program within the general fund.
+The District operates in child nutrition fund within the general fund.